Favou23/Tutoring_API/README.md

 ##  Aims of this Project
 The aims of this project are to:
-* Learn how to configure Django REST Framework for Aute
+* Configure Django REST Framework for Authentication API
 * Use Celery for asynchronous operations in Django REST Framework
 * Understand JWT authentication (Access & Refresh tokens)
-* use `.env` files for secret management
+* use `.env` files for secret environment variable management

 ---